 Everyone knows what habits are right?
 Habits are things that we do unconsciously; a pattern that we're not aware that we're doing.

 Today, VHS machines are gone and we can pause a show or record it at the mere push of a remote control button.
 All those shows we used to eagerly watch are now long gone from the airwaves.
 But, our friend still calls us every Thursday night all these many years later.
-It's a habit -
+It's a habit - and we have no reason or need to change it.

 It did cause a problem for Raft on the set during his death scene.
 Hawks had Raft flip the coin while being shot.
 Raft fell back and hit his head on the door while falling.
 "When I slid down the door, I was slightly unconscious and landed in a small pool of my own blood.
 My eyes sort of rolled up in my head, like people's do when they are dying.
 The coin I had been tossing fell out of my hand.
 I heard Hawks say, "Print."